Witnessing the Beginning of Change

 I once went on a few dates with a man who told me a true story about himself that was the stuff of nightmares.

 One time he was being chased by a group of guys, and every turn he took lead him to a brick wall and yet another turn.
 He was stuck within a maze of brick and concrete that he could not escape, and eventually ended up getting stuck in a corner.
 The gang caught up and he was badly beaten.
-He was lucky to not have been killed and showed me his scar.
+He was lucky not to have been killed and was left with a scar to remind him of the terrifying experience.

-The reason we were talking about it years later was that there was a bright side to his story, as the event had been a life-changing occurrence and had caused him to make major changes in the way he had been living.
-The scar was a daily reminder to appreciate being alive, and to work hard making the most of his abilities.
-A quick Google search by me years later proved he had been successful and had ended up in a very happy place.
+The reason we were talking about it years later was that there was a bright side to his story, as the event had been a life-changing occurrence for him, which had caused him to make major changes in the way he had been living.
+The scar was a daily reminder to appreciate being alive, and to work hard to make the most of his abilities.
+By the time I met him he had a good job and was in a very happy place.

-The result of designing it as a shut-off area, homing more than a thousand people in close quarters (I can’t find the actual population but there are 800 homes in there), with no streets for outside traffic to come and go, resulted in it becoming a dangerous and crime ridden enclosed place.
+The result of designing it as a shut-off area, homing more than a thousand people in close quarters (I can’t find the actual population but there are 800 homes in there), with no streets for outside traffic to come and go, resulted in it becoming a dangerous, crime ridden, enclosed place.

 The model for housing the city’s lower-income residents was deemed a failure and there has been talk of changing it for years.
 No doubt this would be a huge undertaking, with an inevitable displacement of the people who lived there, a fact which became a big issue.
 But the planners and residents came together and agreed on a solution together.

 And so in February 2014 began the demolition of the old to make room for the new and (hopefully) improved.
-The ultimate goal is to integrate this area with the surrounding part of the city, providing mixed housing and a better place for many to live.
+From what I’ve read, the ultimate goal is to integrate this area with the surrounding part of the city, providing mixed housing and a better place for many to live.

 alexandra-park-before-demolition-4